aemodular/MOZZI-GRAINS/README.md

 __For more details on the individual firmwares, please refer to the equivalent README-files that come with them.__

 __GRAINS Mozzi Simple Example__
 A simple Triangle-Wave that can be changed in pitch.
-This code mainly is intended as a "hello world"-starting point to use the provides Mozzi-Grains Framwork for your own creations
+This code mainly is intended as a "hello world"-starting point to use the provided framwork for your own creations